Orangeburg man guilty of trying to kill officers

 Further investigation revealed the car James was driving was stolen during a carjacking in Orangeburg on May 14, 2017.
 The serial number of the firearm had been burned in an attempt to obliterate it, but it was determined that the gun had been stolen during the theft of a Jeep in Orangeburg on May 15, 2017.

-A ballistics examination of the firearm matched it to the fired bullet recovered from one of the officer’s bulletproof vests and to a May 16, 2017, shooting incident in Orangeburg.
+A ballistics examination of the firearm matched it to the fired bullet recovered from an officer’s bulletproof vest and to a May 16, 2017, shooting incident in Orangeburg.

 Federal law prohibits James from possessing firearms and ammunition based upon an April 2017 conviction in Orangeburg for third-degree burglary.